In Photos: Fire in Odisha’s Simlipal Biosphere Reserve has put Mankidia Adivasis in jeopardy

 The forest department and conservationists allege that the collection of mahua flowers and poaching contributed to the wildfire.
 But this claim is disputed by Adivasis, who depend on the forests for their livelihoods and subsistence.

-Located on the fringe of Simlipal Tiger Reserve, Mahalibasha village in Odisha’s Mayurbhanj district is inhabited by the Mankidia, who are classified as a articularly Vulnerable Tribal Group.
+Located on the fringe of Simlipal Tiger Reserve, Mahalibasha village in Odisha’s Mayurbhanj district is inhabited by the Mankidia, who are classified as a Particularly Vulnerable Tribal Group.

 Their main source of livelihood is collecting siali fibre from the forest and using it to prepare ropes and bags.